To install Heap with react (also known as reactJS), follow our web installation instructions. The snippet attaches Heap to the browser’s

 window, so you can access Heap from within React components by calling

-When customers use your product or app, Heap collects that raw event data.
-This includes all references to the tags, classes, IDs, and attributes that make up what’s known as the DOM (Document Object Model).
-When you define an event, you’re telling Heap what that data means— it’s a virtual pointer to all the raw data we collect.
+When customers use your product or app, Heap collects that event data.
+This includes all references to the tags, classes, IDs, and all other attributes that make up what’s known as the DOM (Document Object Model).
+When you define an event, you’re telling Heap what that data means— it’s a virtual pointer to all the data we collect.